craftingcity/The-Known-World/Notes on the Multiverse/Immaterial/Tubric's Bag of Rooms.md

 		- Greenhouse;
 			- Currently, there are multiple foodstuff growing here.
 The alchemical components are of most interest here, and they most recently were tended on the 2nd of Resowing 105AF.
+Each plant can be harvested twice a month on a DC12 Survival or higher.
+			- When left unattended for 3 or more half-months, the plants will all die, and the garden will become overgrown.
 			- Currently, there are multiple alchemically potent plants growing here:
 				- Witchweed (9x)
 				- Polypore (3x Y, 3x R, 3x B)